-The FY2003 budget request may be beginning the same pattern.
+The FY2003 budget request followed a similar the same pattern.
 The request as presented in February 27 testimony in the House recommends a cut from current spending: approximately 4% overall, but 30% less for investigation/studies, and 16% less for construction1 - with virtually no "new starts" in these two accounts during fiscal year 2003.
 Further budget request priorities include continuing only projects with Administration support - not congressionally-added projects from FY2002 that lack favorable executive branch review (such as water supply assistance).
-The House recommendation so far is 14.1% higher than the Administration request, and the Senate recommendation is 11.45% higher than the request.
+The House recommendation was 14.1% higher than the Administration request, and the Senate recommendation was 11.45% higher than the request.